oliverw/miningcore/README.md

       "database": "miningcore"
     }
   },
-  // Do not allow 0.1% donation to MiningCore developers.
-Please leave this disabled to help support development of MiningCore.
-  "disableDevDonation": false,
+  // Donate a tiny fraction of the rewards to the ongoing development of Miningcore "devDonation": 0.01,
   // Generate payouts for recorded shares and blocks "paymentProcessing": {
     "enabled": true,